dedunu/tech/_posts/2019-08-06-mysqlmariadb-using-expressions-and.md

 ---
 layout: post
-title: MySQL/MariaDB: Using expressions and conditions in Update
+title: "MySQL/MariaDB: Using expressions and conditions in Update"
 ---

 I ran a few update queries against a MySQL database.
 Update command said it updated some records.
 But data didn't seem to be as we expect.
 Let's say the table looked like below.